When was the last time you initiated or navigated change?

 - Tuning in.
 When I tune into myself by staying connected to my breath, body and feelings at regular intervals throughout the day, I feel aware, stable and strong inside.

 - Finding time for beauty.
 Noticing beauty around me in my every day life, and intentionally taking myself into beauty at least once a week by, for example, spending time in nature or viewing beautiful art in a gallery.
 This feeds my soul and increases my self love quota.

 - Meditating.
 Committing to 10-15 minutes daily of conscious breathing becomes increasingly important in the midst of the uncertainty and stress of change.

 What about you?
 What works for you?

-You are a unique woman, so your ‘loving and appreciating yourself through change’ gems may be different to mine.
+You are unique so your ‘loving and appreciating yourself through change’ gems may be different to mine.
 It’s worth taking some time to reflect on what they are for you.

 To put this into context, if you feel drawn to, have a ponder on these questions: